 Ben has authored or co-authored 11 Issue Papers, 22 Issue Backgrounders, and numerous opinion-editorials that have appeared in a wide variety of Colorado publications.
 He has served as contributing editor for the national monthly School Reform News, and has contributed to several state and national policy-oriented blogs and online news sites.

 Ben frequently appears on radio and television programs to discuss policy issues, while also hosting a weekly half-hour K-12 education series on the Amy Oliver Show on AM 1310 KFKA.
 He testifies before legislative committees and has given presentations to community groups, legislators, candidates, and national conferences.

-Ben was born in Pontiac, Michigan, in 1977, and grew up in the greater Detroit metropolitan area.
+Ben was born in Pontiac, Michigan, and grew up in the greater Detroit metropolitan area.
 He graduated summa cum laude from Hillsdale College in 1999 with a B.A. in History (Political Science minor) and received an M.A. in History in 2001 from The Pennsylvania State University.
 He is a 2006 graduate of the Leadership Program of the Rockies.
 In 2008-09 he served on the committee to redraft Colorado’s model content standards for social studies.

 Ben’s experiences in the classroom include leading recitations and discussions as a university graduate assistant and a term as a substitute teacher in public elementary and middle schools in Michigan.
 He also spent nearly a year on the editorial staff of the Hillsdale Daily News, where he earned Associated Press honors for local sports writing.